pedrosecchi67/LovelacePM/README.md

 * Performing viscous effect estimations based on viscid-inviscid coupling exclusively with geometry, Mach and Reynolds specifications, accepting custom initial guesses for boundary layer thickness; (2, 3) [not yet implemented]
 * Modelling fuselages, nacelles and engines accurately in terms of Euler solution and viscous flow; (3) [completed for non-lifting bodies]
 * Approximating rotor behaviour through means of geometry and flow information, provided either by previous BEMT or LLT calculations (I. E., recieving local inflow characteristics along the rotor); (3) [not yet implemented]
-* Providing user control over every step of calculations through Python functions so as to make the applied method customized for the user's own research purpose, recurring to precompiled FORTRAN backend for optimal performance only for strictly mathematical steps.
+* Providing user control over every step of calculations through Python functions so as to make the applied method customized for the user's own research purpose, recurring to precompiled Fortran backend for optimal performance only for strictly mathematical steps.
 (2)

 ### Test cases